mcordier/pysubopt/libs/doc-summarize/README.md

 ## Install

-To install the DocumentSummarization package, please follow the setup instructions provided in the mono-repo instructions.
+To install the doc-summarize package, please follow the setup instructions provided in the mono-repo instructions.
 These instructions will guide you through the installation process for the entire PySubOpt monorepo, including the DocumentSummarization package.

 ## Quickstart

-To quickly get started with the DocumentSummarization package, you can use the following command:
+To quickly get started with the doc-summarize package, you can use the following command:

 ```bash
 opt-summarize covdiv-greedy --path ./data/facebook_combined.txt